Cytnx-dev/Cytnx/Readme.md

     sudo apt-get install libboost-all-dev libopenblas-dev liblapack-dev liblapacke-dev cmake make curl g++ libomp-dev

+## MacOS
+    1. brew install boost openblas lapack
+    2. install anaconda, and conda install pybind11, numpy
+    3. install intel mkl

+    For MacOS, there is no lapacke, so please use intel mkl instead.

 ## Install
     1.) create a build folder, and cd to the folder
         $mkdir build